✓ Home Loan of up to ₹50 Crores ✓ Interest Rates Starting @ 7.25%

 And like a state ration card, the ONORC card will also be accepted as a valid proof for various purposes.
 If you want to buy a house, for example, you can use the card as an ID/address proof for your home loan.
 On Bajaj Markets, you can get house loans at attractive rates of interest.

-FAQs on ONORC Scheme
+Frequently Asked Questions on the ONORC Scheme

-Which was the latest Indian state to be incorporated under the ONORC scheme?
+Q: Which was the latest Indian state to be incorporated under the ONORC scheme?

-The latest Indian state to be incorporated under the ONORC scheme was Assam, making it the final state to join the nationwide system in June 2022.
+Ans: The latest Indian state to be incorporated under the ONORC scheme was Assam, making it the final state to join the nationwide system in June 2022.
 With Assam’s inclusion, ONORC is now fully implemented across all 36 states and Union Territories in India.

-The ONORC scheme was first piloted in four states—Andhra Pradesh, Gujarat, Maharashtra, and Telangana—in August 2019.
+Ans: The ONORC scheme was first piloted in four states—Andhra Pradesh, Gujarat, Maharashtra, and Telangana—in August 2019.
 It was later expanded nationwide under the Ministry of Consumer Affairs, Food, and Public Distribution.

-As of June 2022, all 28 states and 8 Union Territories (UTs)—a total of 36 regions—are fully covered under the ONORC scheme, allowing beneficiaries to access subsidised food grains anywhere in India.
+Ans: As of June 2022, all 28 states and 8 Union Territories (UTs)—a total of 36 regions—are fully covered under the ONORC scheme, allowing beneficiaries to access subsidised food grains anywhere in India.

-Yes, under the ONORC scheme, a ration card can be used anywhere in India.
+Ans: Yes, under the ONORC scheme, a ration card can be used anywhere in India.
 This allows beneficiaries to portably collect food grains from any FPS, regardless of their home state.
 This is especially beneficial for migrant workers and their families, ensuring uninterrupted food security.

-India primarily has three types of ration cards under the National Food Security Act (NFSA):
+Ans: India primarily has three types of ration cards under the National Food Security Act (NFSA):

 1. Antyodaya Anna Yojana (AAY) Ration Card – Issued to the poorest of the poor families, offering 35 kg of food grains per household per month at highly subsidised rates